 One of my favourite articulations of this concept comes from Sir Roger Scruton, a public intellectual and hearty bombast who died in January of this year.
-Himself of humble East Midlands stock, who went up to Cambridge to fashion himself into gentleman (his jest, not mine), Scruton has many interesting and provocative things to say.
+Born of humble East Midlands stock, Scruton went up to Cambridge to fashion himself into a gentleman (his jest, not mine).
+He has many interesting and provocative things to say.

 I have become comfortable in the presence of ideas I do not, ostensibly, agree with.
 Perhaps this is a rite of passage of middle age, to wade through a morass of incendiary tenets, never to lose one’s calm.

 It was not always so.

 I once pursued a man in the Irish Midlands (a participant in a research group I was facilitating) who commented that too many of the assistants in his local supermarkets were “foreign”.

 My knee-jerk ambition was, metaphorically, to have him repent.
 His words sounded so wrong.
 Our conversation became semi-heated.
 He protested that I was interpreting his words as racist.
 We finally found neutral ground and the confrontation diffused.

 I left the room rattled – knowing that I had brought my own views into the neutral act of research.
 I learnt that listening is the first duty of learning.
 [It turned out that what he wished for were people who spoke colloquial English, and who understood his requests first time].